x-ream/sqlxb/doc/GITHUB_ISSUE_TEMPLATE.md

 ## 📋 Summary

-Add vector database support to sqlxb, making it **the first unified ORM for both relational and vector databases**.
+Add vector database support to xb, making it **the first unified ORM for both relational and vector databases**.

 ---